 Degeneration, family history, poor blood supply.

-Shockwave therapy, PRP, Ultrasound-guided barbotage.
+Shockwaves, PRP, Ultrasound-guided barbotage.

 Shoulder osteoarthritis (OA) is a degenerative joint disease that results in pain, stiffness, and reduced range of motion in the shoulder.
 It involves the gradual breakdown of cartilage in the shoulder joint, which leads to bone-on-bone contact, inflammation, and other debilitating symptoms.